TradeTech Europe 2020

 STREAM A: Applying Smart Trade Analytics

-3:05 pm - 3:40 pm DISCUSSION PANEL: What OMS and EMS type and combination does your desk need to thrive in a market with increasingly complex order flows, multiple venues, and aggregated trades?- How can current OMS systems integrate with your IT system to feed more information into the EMS, and what needs to be improve?
+3:05 pm - 3:40 pm DISCUSSION PANEL: What OMS and EMS type and combination does your desk need to thrive in a market with increasingly complex order flows, multiple venues, and aggregated trades?

 - What are the considerations regarding investing in separate OMSs for different asset classes vs a multi-asset OMS?